-The agencies listed provided the City with distinct feedback and responses, noted in the chart above, lending insight on how they believe they can better serve the qualifying population(s) whom they work with.
+Many of the agencies listed in the chart provided the City with distinct feedback and responses, noted in the chart above, lending insight on how they believe they can better serve the qualifying population(s) whom they work with.
 Overall, the lack of affordable housing for the low and extremely low income was the most prevalent, consistent mention.